AdobeDocs/uxp-indesign/src/pages/resources/recipes/host-info/index.md

 import { siteConfig } from '../../../../../site-config';

 # Host Environment
-Sometimes it's necesssary to find out what a plugin's or script's host environment is.
+Sometimes it's necessary to find out what a plugin's or script's host environment is.
 You can find a range of information such as the host OS, locale, home folder, installed application version, etc, by using UXP APIs.

 ## Example
 <CodeBlock slots="heading, code" repeat="1" languages="JavaScript" />